 Social media is about community.
 People want to belong; to talk to others they trust.

-You need to engage in social media communities or you'll appear to be an outsider.
+If you don't engage in social media communities you'll be an outsider.

 For example, Facebook may refuse access to anyone without a Facebook account (one reason you need a website to provide universal access).